JonanthaW/opensanctum-documentation/docs/faq.md

 A: Yes!
 You can submit new locations through our contribution portal on the website.

 **Q: Where can I report bugs or request features?**
-A: Open an issue on the [GitHub repository](https://github.com/opensanctum), or send a email to contato@opensanctum.com
+A: Open an issue on the ([Github documentation](https://github.com/JonanthaW/opensanctum-documentation)), or send a email to contato@opensanctum.com

 ---